Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 8: Verify confirmation modal appears

 **Expected Results:**
-- Step 1: Home page loads with Schedule Now button visible
-- Step 2: Schedule modal opens with visit registration form
-- Step 3: Form fields accept input
-- Step 4: Place dropdown shows available places
-- Step 5: Purpose dropdown shows purposes for selected place
-- Step 6: Date picker allows date selection
-- Step 7: System validates form and processes schedule request
-- Step 8: Visit confirmation modal displays with visit details
+The Home page should load with the "Schedule Now" button visible in the hero section or feature area.
+Clicking the button should open a Schedule modal displaying a visit registration form with fields for first name, last name, email, and phone number.
+All form fields should accept input and display entered values.
+The place dropdown should populate with all available places from the database that are not on hold.
+When a place is selected, the purpose dropdown should become enabled and display purposes configured for that specific place.
+The date picker should allow date selection within the allowed range based on advance notice requirements.
+Upon clicking "Schedule Visit", the system should validate all form inputs, check visit limits, and process the schedule request.
+A visit confirmation modal should appear displaying the visit details including visit ID, date, places, and purpose.

 **Actual Results:**
-- Step 1: Home page loads with Schedule Now button visible
-- Step 2: Schedule modal opens with visit registration form
-- Step 3: Form fields accept input
-- Step 4: Place dropdown shows available places
-- Step 5: Purpose dropdown shows purposes for selected place
-- Step 6: Date picker allows date selection
-- Step 7: System validates form and processes schedule request
-- Step 8: Visit confirmation modal displays with visit details
+Schedule modal opened with all required fields.
+Place and purpose dropdowns populated correctly.
+Date picker enforced advance notice rules.
+Form validation worked.
+Visit created successfully.
+Confirmation modal displayed visit details.

 **Status:** Passed